trel/irods-qgis/README.md

 	Place the folder in /<username>/.qgis2/python/plugins

-*Note : Replace .qgis2 with .qgis for qgis versions 1.8.0 or older
-	*If ######python folder does not exist, create the folder
+* Note : If ######python folder does not exist, create the folder

 #### Step 3

-Go to 'Manage Python Plugins' in Qgis
+Select 'Manage Python Plugins' option under Plugins menu in Qgis

+!["Image N/A"] (img/img1.png)

 #### Step 4

-Search for the plugin in 'All' plugins, and check the box next to #####Irods
+Search for the plugin in 'All' plugins, and check the box next to #####iRods to enable the plugin

+!["Image N/A"] (img/img2.png)

+* Note: Plugin will be available on the plugin toolbar and under plugins menu after it is enabled

 # Bug Tracker